AR-EXPO/AR-App-for-Expo/README.md

 3. Our app will trigger your camera.
 4. Should be able to trigger image recognition and get text output to your xCode console.

+Code Freeze:
+- We updated the requirements document to better reflect our current output as noted in some of the reviews, as well
+- Most of the feedback recieved was not really helpful in technical implimentation of code.
+Mainly because the majority of users are windows users and could not actually load the program since it runs strictly on xCode and can only be tested using an apple product such as an iPhone or tablet.
+- Feedback given on the code instructions, though most couldn't run it, stated that it seemed straightforward and easy to impliment
+- A few of the comments also mentioned unit testing, suggesting some possible implimentations, but none that would work for our specific application.
+Most just mentioned that visual testing would be sufficient as is for most of the UI of our app.
+-